Hours in the Glamorous Life of a Publisher

 finishing my airplane snack, which they

-tried to present as a meal, I reclined
+tried to pass off as a meal, I reclined

-my seat and foot rest into full snooze
+my seat and lifted my foot rest into full snooze

 position.
 I left a full glass of water

 on the armrest table between us.
 After